samjulien/blog/_posts/2018-08-15-react-context-api-managing-state-with-ease.markdown

 ## Quick Review on Redux

 Before diving into the React Context API, we need to do a quick review on Redux, so we can compare both.
 [Redux is a JavaScript library that facilitates state management](https://redux.js.org).
 Redux is not tied to React itself.
-Developers from all around the world have being using Redux with popular JavaScript frontend frameworks such as _React_ and _Angular_.
+Developers from all around the world have been using Redux with popular JavaScript frontend frameworks such as _React_ and _Angular_.

 To be clear, in this context, state management means handling changes that occur upon a particular event that occurs on a Single Page App (SPA).
-For example, events like the click of a button or an async message coming from the server can trigger change to the app's state.
+For example, events like the click of a button or an async message coming from the server can trigger changes to the app's state.

 In Redux, particularly, there are a few things that you have to keep in mind: